nytro04/csvToGraph02/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See Installing for notes on how to use the project

-### Prerequisites
+### Requirements

 * [Go](https://golang.org).
-This project uses `Go version go1.10.1.` You can grab and install the latest version from https://golang.org/doc/install
+This project uses `Go version go1.10.1`.
+You can grab and install the latest version from https://golang.org/doc/install

+* [Chart] (http://www.chartjs.org).
+The project uses a `Chart.js CDN`.
+See http://www.chartjs.org/docs/latest/ for other options of installing `Chart.js`

 ### Installing